Financial Information and Reports

 Whereas s.
-263(1)(c) of the Local Government Act allows local governments to provide assistance for the purpose of benefitting the community, the Municipality of North Cowichan will maintain an annual program to award community grant funding to eligible non-profit societies operating within the Municipality.
+263(1)(c) of the Local Government Act allows local governments to provide assistance for the purpose of benefiting the community, the Municipality of North Cowichan will maintain an annual program to award community grant funding to eligible non-profit societies operating within the Municipality.

 Following policy established by the Municipal Council, the Committee of the Whole will consider grant requests under the categories of tourism, economic development, social services, sports groups, and arts and culture, and will make funding recommendations to Council.